-The following information and resources are to help you file your taxes.
+The following information and resources are to help you file your income taxes.
 Taxes must typically be paid on a yearly basis for income from the previous year.
-For example, taxes on income from January 2017 - December 2017 must be filed in early 2018.
+For example, taxes on income from January 2018 - December 2018 must be filed in early 2019.

 Determining your Tax Status